Does the Cost of Not Ranking get your CFO’s Attention?

 Monitoring and Mitigating the Risk

-I strongly suggest you start working on your answers to what is the business impact if you lose your current levels of organic traffic.
-As Google shifts more of the SERP real estate to paid listings companies will take a hit and need to start budgeting for the new reality.
+I strongly suggest you start working on your answers to the business impact if you lose your current organic traffic levels.
+As Google shifts more of the SERP real estate to paid listings or other content blocks, companies will take a hit and need to start budgeting for the new reality.
 They also need to ensure that they are effectively monitoring for any declines to ensure they are not catastrophic.
-There are a number of actions you can take to at least monitor your level of risk.
-The more of your visits that are dependent on organic traffic the more you should have warning systems and backup plans.
+You can take several actions to monitor your risk level at least.
+The more your visits depend on organic traffic, the more warning systems and backup plans you should have.
 There are a few other tips I can offer as well.

 Calculate the Cost of Not Ranking

-If you are interested in this cost-of-not-ranking model, take a look at the article I wrote in 2010 explaining the different calculations and fields.
-In this example, a similar-sized company’s risk of losing the top rank for just 7 words could cost them $2.3 million in increased Paid Search Costs.
-We have obviously integrated this into DataPrizm as both an alert and an opportunity metric.
+If you are interested in this cost-of-not-ranking model, look at the article I wrote in 2010 explaining the different calculations and fields.
+In this example, a similar-sized company’s risk of losing the top rank for just seven words could cost them $2.3 million in increased Paid Search Costs.
+We have integrated this into DataPrizm as both an alert and an opportunity metric.

 Monitor your Organic Performance